Your membership has expired

 Mely Llamas performing the off-road or rough terrain section of the maneuverability course for stroller testing.

-Mely Llamas, a CR tester, takes a batch of strollers “off-road” to assess maneuverability.
+Mely Llamas, a CR tester, takes a batch of strollers “off road” to assess braking and maneuverability.

 Photo: Scott Meadows/Consumer Reports

-A stroller is more than just a set of wheels to safely take your baby from point A to point B. As any mom or dad will tell you, a stroller can quickly become as essential to a parent as a car.
+A stroller is more than just a set of wheels to safely take your baby from point A to point B. As many parents will tell you, a stroller can quickly become a must-have for outdoor excursions, errand runs, and all manner of travel.
 And because outings with kids are hectic enough as is, it’s crucial that the stroller you choose makes your life easier, not harder.
 You don’t want to fuss with complicated straps, struggle to fold it up, or have difficulty maneuvering it on a bumpy road.

 In this article Arrow link